Recent news in Food & Feed Analysis

 Contrary to bacteria, viruses cannot multiply in food; they are only able to get into food by external contamination.
 One can differentiate between two sources of contamination: Primary contamination results from contaminated raw materials.
 Vegetables, for example, may come into contact with contaminated water already in the field.
 Secondary contamination occurs during processing, preparation or serving of food and results from poor hygiene.

 Proper hygiene in food preparation is critical to the prevention of infections.
 In practice, however, it may be assumed that hygiene requirements are not always met.
-A current study conducted by the FSA suggests that employees often don’t wash their hands adequately, don’t wear gloves or come into contact with foodstuffs shortly after a viral disease (source).
+A current study conducted by the FSA suggests that employees often don’t wash their hands adequately, don’t wear gloves or come into contact with foodstuffs shortly after a viral disease.
 Since viruses are killed at high temperatures, high-risk foods are, in particular, products consumed raw including salad, fresh fruit and vegetables, ground pork and frozen berries as well as seafood such as mussels and oysters.

 How are viruses in food detected?

 The standard method for the detection of viruses in food is PCR.
-The major difficulty of detecting virus contaminations is that food often contains only very small quantities of viruses – which, however, can already cause an infection and must therefore be detected reliably.
+The major difficulty of detecting virus contaminations is that food often contains only very small virus quantities – which, however, can already cause an infection and must therefore be detected reliably.
 In addition, it is desirable to test not only food but also water and surfaces.
 A real-time PCR test that meets these requirements and that is capable of detecting norovirus and hepatitis A simultaneously, is SureFast® Norovirus/Hepatitis A 3plex.

 Do you have further questions concerning foodborne viruses?
 We will be happy to support you!